avimallu/avimallu.dev/_posts/2023-06-22-overlap_joins.md

 """
 ```

-This would mean that we need to find the number of trucks that are there between `2023-01-01 06:31:06` (1 minute prior to the `arrival_time` and `2023-01-01 06:34:48` (1 minute post the `departure_time`).
-Manually going through, we see that `B3`, `C3`, `A6` and `A5` are the truck IDs that qualify.
+For this row, we need to find the number of trucks that are there between `2023-01-01 06:31:06` (1 minute prior to the `arrival_time` and `2023-01-01 06:34:48` (1 minute post the `departure_time`).
+Manually going through the original dataset, we see that `B3`, `C3`, `A6` and `A5` are the truck IDs that qualify - they all are at the station in a duration that is between `2023-01-01 06:31:06` and `2023-01-01 06:34:48`.

-## Algorithmically deriving the solution
+## Visually deriving an algorithm

-Let's visualize the different situations that we need to consider for the specific row that was discussed above.
-There are five cases:
+There are many cases that will qualify a truck to be present in the overlap window defined by a particular row.
+Specifically for the example above, we have (this visualization is generalizable, because for each row we can calculate without much difficulty the overlap *window* relative to the arrival and departure times):

 ![The five different ways a period can overlap.](./assets/001_overlap_joins/overlap_algorithm.png)